Skip to main content

 const [count, setCount] = useState(0);

-Right now, our updateCount function is called every time our button is clicked, but nothing happens because the body of the function is empty.
-Going backwards, what we want updateCount to do is increment our count variable by 1.
-We can change our count variable by calling setCount.
+We want to increase our count variable by 1 every time our button is clicked, however, and not just set count tosome static value!
 Thus, all we need to do is call setCount(count + 1).
 This would set the value of our count variable equal to the old value of the count variable plus 1.
-Adding this to the body of our updateCount function, we get the following.
+Adding this logic into our updateCount function, we get the following.

 const [count, setCount] = useState(0);